-- 1. Original Gorilla glue adheres the coverslip to the holder. - 2.
-Rubber bands secure the cover to the holder and maintain the height of the microchambers. - 3.
-25 mm x 25 mm square 3D-printed pad cushions the coverslip while clamped to the holder as the adhesive sets. - 4.
-Binder clip, or some other gripping tool, clamps the holder to the coverslip as the adhesive sets.
+- 1. Original Gorilla glue adheres the coverslip to the spacer. - 2.
+Rubber bands secure the cover to the spacer and maintain the height of the microchambers. - 3.
+25 mm × 25 mm square 3D-printed pad cushions the coverslip while clamped to the spacer as the adhesive sets. - 4.
+Binder clip, or some other gripping tool, clamps the spacer to the coverslip as the adhesive sets.

-PRINT IT: All .stl and printing files are available in the NIH 3D Print Exchange.
+PRINT IT: All STL and printing files are available in the NIH 3D Print Exchange.

-Preparation of the holder
+Preparation of the apparatus

-- 1. Cut polymer coverslip to 25 mm x 25 mm. - 2.
-Apply glue to the edges of the internal hole of the holder. - 3.
-Layer Kimwipes and parts in the following order: glass slide-Kimwipe-holdercoverslip-kimwipe-25 mm square pad. - 4.
+- 1. Use scissors to cut polymer coverslip to 25 mm × 25 mm. - 2.
+Apply glue to the edges of the internal hole of the spacer. - 3.
+Layer Kimwipes and parts in the following order: glass slide-Kimwipe-spacercoverslip-kimwipe-25 mm square pad. - 4.
 Clamp for five minutes. - 5.
 Disassemble, replace the Kimwipes with fresh ones, reassemble, and clamp. - 6.
 Clamp overnight to cure.